AntonioPereda/cmpm-121-demo-2/README.md

 ##CHANGES###

-- STEP 10 DONE
+- STEP 11, N/A, NO CHANGES
-- Exporting the drawing to PNG is now available